October 16, 2017

 When I did the book deal, I thought, ‘Oh, I’ll probably have a little bit of spare time on my hands,’ because Nardole is just in it a bit here and there.
 But I actually ended up being in it far more than I anticipated.

-Attention turns to his Doctor Who debut, as Nardole in 2015’s The Husbands of River Song (you can watch a clip in the player above).
-Matt describes the more comedic aspect of his role in the festive special:
+Attention turns to his Doctor Who debut, as Nardole in 2015s The Husbands of River Song (you can watch a clip in the player above).
+Matt describes the more comedic aspect of his role in it:

 “When you’re making the Christmas Special you muck about more!